The Tale of Apollonia (Arsuf): From Phoenicians to Crusaders

 Fortifications and Defense

 The fortifications of Apollonia-Arsuf are a marvel of medieval military architecture.
 The city was protected by three layers of fortifications, including walls with towers and a vast moat.
 The outer fortification system consisted of a retaining wall with semi-circular towers equipped with loopholes for archers.
 A particularly broad moat, protected by a high counter scarp, added another layer of defense.
 The middle fortification system stood on a solid podium created by the outer wall.
-These fortifications, combined with the natural defense provided by the cliff, made Apollonia-Arsuf a formidable stronghold2.
+These fortifications, combined with the natural defense provided by the cliff, made Apollonia-Arsuf a formidable stronghold.

 Nearby Sites